 “We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is seen and unseen.
 We believe in ONE LORD, JESUS CHRIST, THE ONLY SON of GOD, eternally begotten of the Father, God from God, Light from Light, TRUE GOD from TRUE GOD, Begotten not made, OF ONE being with the Father.
 Through Him ALL things were made, for us and for our salvation.
 He came down from heaven: by the power of the Holy Spirit He became incarnate from the Virgin Mary, and was made man.
 For our sake he was crucified under Pontius Pilate; he suffered death and was buried.
 On the third day he rose again in accordance with the Scriptures; He ascended into heaven and is seated at the right hand of the Father.
 He will come again in the glory to judge the living and the dead, and His kingdom will have no end.
 We believed in the Holy Spirit, The Lord, The Giver of life, who proceeds from the Father and the Son.”

 Every time one satanic messenger was subjugated by the Truth, another one stepped in to take his place.
-One example is a monk named Nestorius (385-450).
+One example is a monk named Nestorius (AD 385-450).
 What was his false doctrine?
 He, like Arius, denied the deity of Christ Jesus, stating that Jesus was created (John 1:1-10, 10:28-30).
 And this leads to the First Council of Constantinople in AD 381.
 There the bishops gathered again to reaffirm the Nicene Creed.
 To this day, as an affirmation of these beliefs, these creeds are read and taught in some denominations.

 Two Examples